Aboriginal and Torres Strait Islander Health Program

 Indigenous Cultural Support (ICS)

-The Townsville Hospital and Health Service community health service provides an Aboriginal and Torres Strait Islander cultural support program to clients to help them navigate their care under community health.
+The Townsville Community Health Service provides an Aboriginal and Torres Strait Islander cultural support program to clients to help them navigate their care under community health.

 The purpose of ICS is to: